Kernix13/javascript-cheat-sheet/notes.md

 Notes on specifics in README and other important notes, definitions, concepts, tips, tricks, etc. Currently, this file is a mess...

+Important things I need to memorize and incorporate:
+- num1 % num2 = remainder
+- the use of +=, -=, *=, /= with numbers and += with strings
+- Escaping single and double quotes (\'\"), new line and tab (\n\t)
+- Working with multi-dimensional arrays
+- Great data scructures article: https://www.educative.io/blog/javascript-data-structures
+- Memorize and fully understand JSON.stringify() vs JSON.parse()
+-

 <div id="back-to-top"></div>

 ## Table of Contents